 FREIDA™, the AMA Residency & Fellowship Database® (registration required), enables unmatched students to research residencies from more than 12,000 programs both during and following SOAP.
 Access is free, but extra benefits—such as such as a dashboard that helps users save, rank and keep notes on each program—are available to AMA members.

-Categorical positions—a full-length residency training position—didn’t make up the bulk of those filled through the SOAP process last year, but there were several hundred full-length training positions filled.
+Categorical positions—a full-length residency training position—didn’t make up the bulk of those offered or filled through the SOAP process last year, but there were several hundred full-length training positions filled.

-- Internal medicine—176
+- Internal medicine—368.

 Read about the three things you should do if you don’t match after SOAP.

-Most years, the applicant breakdown in SOAP leans heavily toward international medical graduates (IMGs); 2019 was no different.
+Most years, the applicant breakdown in SOAP leans heavily toward international medical graduates (IMGs), and 2021 was no different.

-- Non-U.S. citizen IMGs—4,818
+- Non-U.S. citizen IMGs—5,876.

 - U.S. citizen IMGs—3,700.

-- Senior students at U.S. allopathic medical schools—1,916
+- Senior students at U.S. allopathic medical schools—2,125.